bkuslitskiy/Compare-TV-Shows-V4/memory-bank/progress.md

 - Comparison algorithm is implemented
 - Role grouping and importance ranking is working
 - Results display with thumbnails is implemented
+- Advanced role filtering system is implemented
+- Caching layer with localStorage is implemented
+- Virtualized lists for large result sets are implemented
+- Pagination for search results is working
+- Optimized comparison algorithm for large datasets
+- Comprehensive Playwright tests for all features

 ## What's Left to Build